TurboCoder13/py-lintro/README.md

 Lintro is integrated into the CI/CD pipeline with the following features:

 - **PR Checks**: Automatically runs Lintro on changed files in pull requests and posts results as comments
-- **Lintro Report**: Generates a comprehensive report of the entire codebase's linting status, available at [https://yourusername.github.io/lintro/](https://yourusername.github.io/lintro/)
+- **Lintro Report**: Generates a comprehensive report of the entire codebase's linting status, available as a workflow artifact in GitHub Actions (will be published to GitHub Pages when the repository is public)
 - **Test Coverage**: Tracks test coverage and displays it as a badge in the README

 ## Supported Tools